-- Describe Kaizen principles, pillars and concept. - Identify basics, principles and stages of KPT. - Establish structure of Junior KPT in accordance with the organizational procedures. - Make effective and appropriate contributions to complement team activities and objectives based on individual skills and competences. - Develop team work plans based on an understanding of KPT's role and objectives. - Use effective and appropriate forms of communications and undertake interactions with KPT members who contribute to known KPT activities and objectives. - Prepare and use Kaizen board (Visual Management board) in accordance with workplace situation.
+- Basics, principles and stages of KPT are identified using appropriate procedures. - Structure of Junior KPT is established in accordance with the organizational procedures. - Effective and appropriate contributions are made to complement team activities and objectives using individual skills and competencies. - Effective and appropriate forms of communications are used and undertaken with KPT members who contribute to know KPT activities and objectives. - Kaizen Board (Visual Management Board) is prepared and used in harmony with different workplace contexts.